 How to take it

-Take ISENTRESS twice a day, by mouth, with or without food.
+Take ISENTRESS twice a day, by mouth, without regard to food or drink.

 ISENTRESS must be used with other anti-HIV medicines.